mreineck/pocketfft/README.md

 - Makes use of CPU vector instructions when performing 2D and higher-dimensional transforms.
 - Does not have persistent transform plans, which makes the interface simpler.
-  Plans are generated on the fly; plan generation is very quick.

 License